-Our oil and gas reserves estimates in Brazil, Chile, Colombia, and Peru as of December 31, 2014 are based on the D&M Reserves Report.
+Our oil and gas reserves estimates in Colombia, Chile, Brazil, and Peru as of December 31, 2015 are based on the D&M Reserves Report.
 Although classified as "proved reserves," the reserves estimates set forth in the D&M Reserves Reports are based on certain assumptions that may prove inaccurate.
 D&M's primary economic assumptions in estimates included oil and gas sales prices determined according to SEC guidelines, future expenditures and other economic assumptions (including interests, royalties and taxes) as provided by us.

 In Chile, D&M's estimates are based in part on the assumption that Methanex continues to commit to purchase Fell Block gas under the existing long-term contract beyond 2017.
-In Brazil, D&M's estimates are also based in part on the assumption that the gas compression facility for the Manatí Field that started in 2014 will be completed by 2015.

-In Peru, the estimates are formulated on a pro forma basis.
-We expect to close the pending Morona Block Acquisition in 2015.
+In Peru, the estimates are formulated on a pro forma basis because the Morona Block Acquisition is subject to approval by the Peruvian government.